kangsangsoo/Coinbase_Premium_Index/README.md

  ![](images/after.png)

  It updates every 1~4 sec.
- By checking CPI, we could predict that whale in US and Wall street sell or buy.
+ By checking CPI, we could predict that whales in US and Wall street sell or buy.
  If CPI > (Constant) > 0 then, they bought.
  If CPI < (Constant) < 0 then, they sold.
  Acutally, I don't know size of Constant.
 I think...
 Constant > 50.